 CONTRACTOR:

 ADDRESS:

 Provide full Project scope as described in Attachment A.

 TOTAL COST TO COMPLETE (A)=

 dc (Daily Cost of Project) = \$10,000

 CONSTRUCTION TIME (b) IS DEFINED AS CALENDAR DAYS FROM PROCEED TO SUBSTANTIAL WORK COMPLETION OF THE PROJECT.
-4 NOTICE TO
+1 NOTICE TO

 Construction Time (Calendar Days)(b)=

 Project Construction Time Cost (B) =

 TOTAL BID (A+B) =

 No conditional Bids will be accepted.
-SCDOT reserves the right to delete any operation on the Total Cost to Complete, and/or reserves the right to reject conditional or contains additions not called for in the plans and specifications.
+SCDOT reserves the right to delete any oplaced on the Total Cost to Complete, and/or reserves the right to reject a conditional or contains additions not called for in the plans and specifications.

+conditional or contains additions not catted for in the plans and specifications.

 Signature Date

 Printed Name